mawrkus/js-unit-testing-guide/README.md

 Pro:

-- Changing the internal implementation of a class/object will not necessarily force you to refactor the tests
+- Changing the internal implementation will not necessarily force you to refactor the tests

 Con:

-- If a test is failing, we might have to debug to know which part of the code needs to be fixed
+- If a test is failing, you might have to debug to know which part of the code needs to be fixed

 Here, a balance has to be found, unit-testing some key parts can be beneficial.